jasonpereira96/music-resources/README.md

 - voicings of 9ths, 11ths and 13ths
 - Shell voicings
 - Bill Evans voicings
+- It feels so wrong, yet so right - chord tensions b9, #9, #11, b13

 ## Bass
 - What makes a good bass line?
+- The bass line as a parallel melody (Some examples)
 - Diatonic passing notes
 - Descending/Ascending bass lines
 - Chromatic passing notes